Have you heard of the Amazon First Reads program? It’s a simple (and free!) way to get new releases if you’re an Amazon Prime member.

 By the way, if you don’t have a Kindle, you can always download the free Kindle app to your phone or tablet and read on that – I have a real Kindle, but I still use my Kindle app on my phone all the time.

-You can also get a hardcopy of the book for less than $10.
+You can also get a hardcopy of the book for a major discount.

-As you probably already know about me, there’s nothing I love better than a book list, and so it’s super fun for me to be able to see their picks each month (and six is such a manageable number).
+As you probably already know about me, there’s nothing I love better than a book list, and so it’s super fun for me to be able to see their picks each month (and nine is a manageable number – it’s not like you’re trying to sort through 150 titles).

 (If you’re wondering about my ideal evening after the girls go to bed?
 It’s looking at book lists and maxing out my library cards.
 Give me a good chocolate chip cookie to eat while I do it and I’m basically the happiest camper on the planet).

 (Yes, I’m the most gigantic nerd on the planet.
-It’s cool).
+It’s all fine).

 Anyway, I get so many emails about how to get books without breaking the bank, that I couldn’t not share.